The 20 Best Mitochondrial Complex 1 Deficiency Doctors in Japan

 Hongo, JP

-Kazuhiro Nitta practices in Hongo, Japan.
+Kazuhiro Nitta practices practicing medicine in Hongo, Japan.
 Mr. Nitta is rated as an Advanced expert by MediFind in the treatment of Mitochondrial Complex 1 Deficiency.
-His top areas of expertise are Mitochondrial Complex 1 Deficiency, Leigh Syndrome, Pontocerebellar Hypoplasia, and Wolff-Parkinson-White Syndrome.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Mitochondrial Complex 1 Deficiency, Leigh Syndrome, Pontocerebellar Hypoplasia, and Wolff-Parkinson-White Syndrome.

 Advanced in Mitochondrial Complex 1 Deficiency